psycopg/psycopg/docs/basic/transactions.rst

 .. hint::
     The interaction between non-autocommit transactions and transaction contexts is probably surprising.
-Although the non-autocommit default is what demanded by the DBAPI, the personal preference of several experienced developers is to:
+Although the non-autocommit default is what's demanded by the DBAPI, the personal preference of several experienced developers is to:

     - use a connection block: ``with psycopg.connect(...) as conn``;